jakeb91/cobloafengineering/docs/Procedures/troubleshooting.md

     !!! warning

         **Do not** skip any steps in this process, even if the customer claims to have already completed them.
-As House M.D. put it so well: **everybody lies**.
+As House M.D. put it so well: **everybody lies**. (_Yes that's right customer, we know when you haven't really done that isolation test before we asked you to do it_)

     Once an issue has been classified correctly, these classifications provide a guide for following the correct pathway for troubleshooting.